alextrem/black-diamond/README.md

 * Minimum Load Impedance   2Ohm

 ## Schematics
+### Preamp
+Will be provided as soon as possible.

+### Poweramplifier
+Will be provided as soon as possible.

+### AC/DC Powersupply
-Will be provided as soon as possible
+Will be provided as soon as possible.

 ## PCB